 I love the pool and wish I could live in the warm water because I feel so free. --8 year-old Desiree Sullivan has cerebral palsy

-The California Aquatic Therapy & Wellness Center is known as the premier provider of aquatic exercise and physical therapy programs for people with disabilities, frail health, and the elderly.
-Since our inception over 50 years ago, The Aquatic Center has provided in excess of one million therapy sessions to improve the lives of residents throughout Los Angeles and Orange Counties.
+The California Aquatic Therapy & Wellness Center, Inc. DBA Pools of Hope is known as the premier provider of aquatic exercise and physical therapy programs for children with disabilities, adults with developmentally disabilities, individuals with frail health, and the elderly.
+Since our inception over 50 years ago, the Pools of Hope has provided in excess of one million therapy sessions to improve the lives of residents throughout Los Angeles and Orange Counties.

-Our conditioning and rehabilitation programs cater to populations with special health needs as a means for these individuals to improve their mobility and strength.
-For many disabled and elderly, physical activities on land are too difficult, create discomfort, or pose substantial risk of injury.
+Our rehabilitation and wellness programs cater to populations with special health needs as a means for these individuals to improve their mobility and quality of life.
+For many individuals with health challenges, physical activities on land are too difficult, create discomfort, or pose substantial risk of injury.

 Reminder: Exercising in warm water may pose some health risk.
-California Aquatic Therapy and Wellness Center, Inc., recommends that you consult your doctor before starting the program.
+Please consult with your doctor prior to starting the program.

 One in every five Americans is affected by a disability.
 The leading cause of disability in the United States is arthritis, a disease, which often appears with age, however, disabilities due to birth defects or chronic disease; and accidents resulting in brain or spinal cord injury are extremely prevalent and life altering.
 With the population aged 65 and older expected to double in the next three decades, our communities will see more elderly living longer with their disabilities.

 Normal exercise venues or activities are often not welcoming options for the physically or mentally, disabled.
 The Aquatic Center facility is equipped with accessible ramps and lifts for those who are wheelchair bound or have limited mobility.
 We also provide water wheelchairs for easy access to therapy.